interledger/rafiki/docs/transaction-api.md

 The wallet creates a quote on behalf of a user by passing details to `Mutation.createQuote`.

-First, the recipient Open Payments account or incoming payment is resolved.
+First, the recipient Open Payments payment pointer or incoming payment is resolved.
 Then, the STREAM sender quotes the payment to probe the exchange rate, compute a minimum rate, and discover the path maximum packet amount.

-The quote may fail in cases such as if the payment pointer or account URL was semantically invalid, the incoming payment was already paid, a terminal ILP Reject was encountered, or the rate was insufficient; or in the case of some transient errors, such as if the Open Payments HTTP query failed, the quote couldn't complete within the timeout, or no external exchange rate was available.
+The quote may fail in cases such as if the payment pointer was semantically invalid, the incoming payment was already paid, a terminal ILP Reject was encountered, or the rate was insufficient; or in the case of some transient errors, such as if the Open Payments HTTP query failed, the quote couldn't complete within the timeout, or no external exchange rate was available.

 If the STREAM sender successfully established a connection to the recipient and discovered rates and the path capacity, Rafiki sends the quote details to the wallet's configured quote endpoint.
 If the quote is acceptable and the `sendAmount.value` does not exceed sender's account balance, the wallet returns `201` with the quote.
 The wallet may also adjust quote amounts as follows: